Your location is outside the National Library of Australia. Resources you can access:

 ACT Planning and Land Authority: The ACT Planning and Land Authority is responsible for the naming of public places in the ACT (nomenclature).
 Public places include districts, divisions (suburbs), streets, parks and geographical features.
 This part of the ACT Planning and Land Authority web site includes general information on Canberra's place names, names Acts, naming policies, origins of district and suburb names and the Place Names Committee.

 : A free service that searches across the databases of all the major online bookstores.
 As well as searching for used, out of print, and rare titles, it has the facility to search for new titles, music, magazines and movies.

-RMIT Publishing: An indexing and full text database that provides Internet access to the scanned images of journal articles from published material on all aspects of education.
+RMIT Publishing: An indexing and full text database that provides access to journal articles on all aspects of education.
 Source documents include journal articles, monographs, research reports, theses, conference papers, legislation, parliamentary debates, newspaper articles, tests and web.
-Articles and reports by Australian authors or about Australian education published in overseas sources are also included.
 Subject coverage includes curriculum, educational research, information science, librarianship, management, policy administration, psychology, sociology, teaching and training.
 Includes content indexed by the Australian Council for Education Research (ACER).